stephan-schwarz/mkdocs-document-dates/README.md

 ## Notes

-- It still works when using CI/CD build systems (e.g. Github Actions)
-  - Used a cache file `.dates_cache.json` to solve this problem
+- It still works when using CI/CD build systems (e.g. Github Actions), used a cache file `.dates_cache.json` to solve this problem
-  - You can configure it like this in your .github/workflows/ci.yml:
+    1. First, you can configure the workflow like this (penultimate line) in your .github/workflows/ci.yml

     ```
     ...

         - run: pip install mkdocs-document-dates
         - run: mkdocs gh-deploy --force
     ```
-  - Then update your Markdown files in MkDocs as normal, execute commands such as mkdocs build or directly git add, commit, and push
+    2. Then update your Markdown document in MkDocs as normal
+    3. After running git add and git commit, you will see the auto-generated cache file .dates_cache.json (hidden by default) in the `docs` folder under MkDocs
         - Make sure you have installed python3 ahead of time and set environment variables
+    4. Finally, run git push, and you can see that there are also .dates_cache.json files in the docs directory in the GitHub repository, which means success
 - Priority of time reads:
     - `Front Matter` > `Cache file` > `Filesystem timestamp`
 - If you are using MkDocs on a Linux system, the modification time is used as the creation time because of system limitations.
 If you need the exact creation time, you can specify it manually in Front Matter